On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Regularisations and Comparisons

 with,

 In un-regularised ensemble Kalman filtering, we approximate $\phi_t$ by the sample covariance $\widehat{\phi}_t$ since the dimension of $\widehat{X}_t$ may be in the many millions; see \cite{evensen03}.
 However, when computing the sample covariance in high-dimensions, rank deficient estimation is common due to a lack of enough samples.
-Covariance inflation, leading to an approximation of the form $(\widehat{\phi}^\xi_t(Q) + \xi\,T)$, in the update equation (e.g. (\ref{EnKF-sampled-diffusions-inflation})), is a common, simple means of addressing this rank deficiency \cite{evensen03}.
+Covariance inflation, leading to an approximation of the form $(\widehat{\phi}^\varepsilon_t(Q) + \varepsilon\,T)$, in the update equation (e.g. (\ref{EnKF-sampled-diffusions-inflation})), is a common, simple means of addressing this rank deficiency \cite{evensen03}.
+The under-bias result in Theorem \ref{underbiastheorem} or equation (\ref{ref-vp-max}) can also motivate the use of some form of regularisation such as inflation.

-Note that the perturbation in the resulting flow of $\widehat{\phi}^\xi_t(Q)$ comes from a (rather delicate) feedback loop adding $\xi\,T$ to the covariance of the signal $\widehat{X}^\xi_t$ at each instant.
-The flow of $\widehat{\phi}^\xi_t(Q)$ is given by,
+Note that the perturbation in the resulting flow of $\widehat{\phi}^\varepsilon_t(Q)$ comes from a (rather delicate) feedback loop adding $\varepsilon\,T$ to the covariance of the signal $\widehat{X}^\varepsilon_t$ at each instant.
+The flow of $\widehat{\phi}^\varepsilon_t(Q)$ is given by,

 In the limit $\sfN\rightarrow\infty$ we recover a perturbed, deterministic, Riccati equation that describes the flow of the limiting covariance.
 This perturbed Riccati equation is studied in \cite{Bishop/DelMoral/Pathiraja:2017,ap-2018-franklin}.
-For any size $\|\xi T\|<\infty$, the perturbed Riccati flow qualitatively retains all the stability properties of the nominal Riccati flow (e.g. (\ref{ref-phi-1-stability}), but with a different steady state value), and the size of the error between the two grows in a well-quantified continuous way.
+For any size $\|\varepsilon T\|<\infty$, the perturbed Riccati flow qualitatively retains all the stability properties of the nominal Riccati flow (e.g. (\ref{ref-phi-1-stability}), but with a different steady state value), and the size of the error between the two grows in a well-quantified continuous way.

-In the limiting case, we have via \cite[Theorem 2.1]{ap-2018-franklin} that $\phi_{t}(Q)\leq \phi^\xi_{t}(Q)$ in case (\texttt{F1}).
-In case (\texttt{F2}) we have that $ \phi^\xi_{t}(Q)\leq \phi_{t}(Q)$ in the limit $\sfN\rightarrow\infty$.
+In the limiting case, we have via \cite[Theorem 2.1]{ap-2018-franklin} that $\phi_{t}(Q)\leq \phi^\varepsilon_{t}(Q)$ in case (\texttt{F1}).
+In case (\texttt{F2}) we have that $ \phi^\varepsilon_{t}(Q)\leq \phi_{t}(Q)$ in the limit $\sfN\rightarrow\infty$.

 For any $s\leq t$ and $Q\in\bbS_{d}^0$ we define the stochastic state-transition matrix,